We have information you must know before you buy the Yukon XL 2500.

-The GMC Yukon XL is GMC's version of the Chevy Suburban.
+Yukon XL is GMC's version of the Chevrolet Suburban.
 As the XL name suggests, the Yukon XL is extra-long, 20 inches longer than the standard-length Yukon.
-Like the Suburban, the Yukon XL seats six to nine people, depending on configuration.
+Like the Suburban, the Yukon XL seats seven to nine people, depending on configuration.
 While many vehicles will seat seven, few have so much room left over for cargo.

 Yukon offers a choice of V8 engines, all with flex-fuel capability, variable cam timing and active fuel management to shut off cylinders when not needed.
 GM's 5.3-liter Vortec V8 is the standard choice and it's a good one, making 320 horsepower and 335 pound-feet of torque.
 We enjoyed its smooth power.
-The 5.3-liter gets an EPA-estimated 15/21 miles per gallon City/Highway while the 4WD 5.3-liter rates 14/19 mpg.
-Flex-fuel versions of the 5.3-liter V8 are available that can run on E85 ethanol, though use of less-efficient ethanol drops fuel economy to an EPA-estimated 11/16 mpg City/Highway.
+The 2WD 5.3-liter gets an EPA-estimated 14/20 miles per gallon City/Highway while the 4WD 5.3-liter rates 14/19 mpg.
+Flex-fuel versions of the 5.3-liter V8 are available that can run on E85 ethanol, though use of less-efficient ethanol drops fuel economy by more than 25 percent.

-At the top of the Yukon XL line is the Denali, a luxury model with a 403-hp V8.
-The Denali is offered with two-wheel drive or all-wheel drive, the latter an excellent aid for inclement weather but not designed for serious off-road use.
-The Denali comes standard with the AutoRide active electronic suspension, which is optional on the regular Yukon XL.
-The Denali models come with a 6.2-liter V8 that produces 403 horsepower and 417 pound-feet of torque and gets an EPA-rated 12/19 mpg.
+Yukon XL Denali boasts a 403-hp 6.2-liter V8.
+Denali is offered with two-wheel drive or all-wheel drive, the latter an excellent aid for inclement weather but not designed for serious off-road use.
+Denali comes standard with the AutoRide active electronic suspension, which is optional on the regular Yukon XL.
+Denali models get an EPA-rated 12/19 mpg.
 Note that EPA ratings vary considerably, see www.fueleconomy.gov for comparison shopping.

-For 2010, Yukon XL is available with all-wheel drive (also on Denali), or a four-wheel drive system with low range with a full-time position that can be used on dry pavement.
-Yukon XL is also available with 2WD.
-All Yukon XL and Denali models use a six-speed automatic transmission.
+Yukon XL and Denali models use a 6-speed automatic transmission.
 They all have a Tow/Haul mode that reduces upshifting and downshifting, and also shifts quicker, so the transmission doesn't work so hard when pulling a big load.
-Transmission oil temperature is part of the instrumentation.
+Transmission oil temperature is part of the instrumentation on most models.

 Convenience features include a power rear liftgate, a 14-speaker Bose sound system, a navigation system, and a DVD rear-seat entertainment system.
 Rearview cameras are standard with navigation and available for others with display in inside mirror.

-SLE1 standard equipment includes cloth upholstery; dual-zone manual climate control; auxiliary rear AC; AM/FM/CD/MP3/XM six-speaker stereo; Bluetooth; cruise control; OnStar Safe & Sound with one year subscription; driver information center; power windows/locks/heated mirrors with manual folding; leather-wrapped, tilt steering wheel with audio controls; 40/20/40 split front bench seat; six-way power driver's seat; 60/40 split folding second-row bench seat; 50/50 third-row split folding seat; automatic headlights; roof rails; side steps; locking rear differential; three power outlets; P265/70R17 all-season tires on bright aluminum wheels; tow package (receiver hitch, seven-pin wiring harness); intermittent rear wipe/wash; and floor mats.
+Yukon XL SLE standard equipment includes three-zone climate control, rear audio controls with headphone jacks (you supply headphones), power front bucket seats and center console, AM/FM/CD/MP3/XM sound system; Bluetooth; cruise control; OnStar Safe & Sound with one year subscription; driver information center; power windows/locks/heated mirrors with manual folding; leather-wrapped, tilt steering wheel with audio controls; 40/20/40 split front bench seat; six-way power driver's seat; 60/40 split folding second-row bench seat; 50/50 third-row split folding seat; automatic headlights; roof rails; side steps; locking rear differential; three power outlets; P265/70R17 all-season tires on bright aluminum wheels; tow package (receiver hitch, seven-pin wiring harness); intermittent rear wipe/wash; and floor mats.
 4WD models also get an aluminum-block engine, 3.42:1 axle ratio, and front tow hooks.
-Options for Yukon XL SLE1 are a Convenience package ($1060) with adjustable pedals, remote start, rear park assist, rearview camera; fog lamps; tow hooks; CD changer ($295); integrated trailer brake controller ($200); Z71 off-road package ($230); two-speed transfer case ($100); 20-inch wheel packages; rear-seat entertainment ($1295); and towing package ($230).
-SLE2 adds three-zone climate control, rear audio controls with headphone jacks (you supply headphones), power front bucket seats and center console, and Bose sound system.
+Options include a Convenience package ($1060) with adjustable pedals, remote start, rear park assist, rearview camera; fog lamps; tow hooks; CD changer ($295); integrated trailer brake controller ($200); Z71 off-road package ($230); two-speed transfer case ($100); 20-inch wheel packages; rear-seat entertainment ($1295); and towing package ($230).

-Safety equipment on all models includes dual frontal airbags, head-protecting curtain side airbags, four-wheel-disc anti-lock brakes with electronic proportioning, and StabiliTrak, GM's electronic stability control with anti-rollover mitigation and traction control.
+Safety equipment on all models includes dual frontal airbags, head-protecting curtain side airbags, four-wheel-disc anti-lock brakes, and StabiliTrak, GM's electronic stability control with anti-rollover mitigation and traction control.
 Options include rear park assist, two rearview camera choices, and on Denali, Side Blind Zone Alert.
 Side airbags are not available.
 The XL earned the maximum five stars in the government's head-on crash tests.
-Optional all-wheel drive enhances safety in foul weather.

 The GMC Yukon XL is the extra-long version, about 20 inches longer than a Yukon.
 It's the twin to the Chevy Suburban, where the Yukon plays twin to the Tahoe.

-The Suburban and Yukon XL are familiar vehicles on the road.
-They share sheetmetal body panels but differ in details such as the grille, bumpers and lamps.
+The Suburban and Yukon XL share sheetmetal body panels but differ in details such as the grille, bumpers and lamps.
 These are big boxes but quite smooth, rather like an ocean liner's long flat sides and tapered ends.
 The Denali XL adds some of the upscale cues found on the Cadillac Escalade ESV, which shares the same basic structure.